NishchayAnand/software-engineering/Interview Prep/Spring/Spring Data JPA.md

 > NOTE: In a modern Spring Boot application, especially when using JPA or Spring Data, repositories are the preferred abstraction.

 ---

+Q. Explain Spring Data JPA Repository.

+The Spring Data JPA Repository is an abstraction provided by Spring Data to simplify the implementation of the Repository Pattern for data access in JPA-based applications.

+> NOTE: Spring Data JPA Repository eliminates boilerplate code by dynamically generating proxy instances of the repository interface at runtime, allowing developers to focus on business logic.

+---